-Some of you have seen these sliders before.
-I made these about a month ago and they blew my mind.
+Some of you have seen these ham and cheese sliders before.
+I made these about a month ago with leftover ham and they blew my mind.
 Oh so good.

 I had to bring these back to you today for the big game day.
-These sliders are probably nowhere near healthy but I don’t know any Super Bowl game day foods or appetizers that are, if you don’t count raw veggies and fruit.
+These ham and cheese sliders are probably nowhere near healthy but I don’t know any Super Bowl snacks or game day foods that are, if you don’t count raw veggies and fruit.
 Plus, it’s the freaking Super Bowl.
 Eat what you want and enjoy it.

 I used to follow football.
 I mean, I was born and raised in Dallas, Texas.
 Texas.
 Where you come out of your mother’s womb, are cleaned off, swaddled and then shown how to throw a football.